What is a personal line of credit?

 Repayments

 Lenders often require borrowers to make interest-only payments during the draw period.
-Then, once the draw period ends or you close your account, you'll lose access to the credit line and enter the repayment period.
+Then, once the draw period ends or you close your account, you'll lose access to the previously available credit line and enter the repayment period.
 Others offer a continuous draw period.

 Repayment options vary by lender but may include regular monthly payments, balloon payments, loan conversions, or deferment through a renewal.